webuild-consortium/architecture/webuild-drafts/webuild-draft-rpi-impl-scenarios.md

 ## Overview

-This document describes three implementation scenarios for Relying Party Intermediaries (RPI) as defined in **ETSI TS 119 612 clause 5.5.1** and the **eIDAS 2.0 regulation** (Article 5b(10)).
+This document describes three implementation scenarios for Relying Party Intermediaries (RPI) where only the first one it the only one that is compliant with the requirements defined in **ETSI TS 119 612 clause 5.5.1** and the **eIDAS 2.0 regulation** (Article 5b(10)).

-the following requirement may be subject of the implementation choices described in this document:

-> **Intermediaries acting on behalf of relying parties shall be deemed to be relying parties and shall not store data about the content of the transaction.**

 ## Terminology